snehangshuk/basic-tutorial/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use this project, first install it using pip:

 .. termynal::
-   $ pip install sphinx-termynal
+   $ pip install some-project
    -->100%
-   sphinx-termynal installed
+   some-project installed